 For more information, see: https://www1.lehigh.edu/news/pursuing-social-justice-in-language-education

-* News Release by Lehigh University: Disabled World makes no warranties or representations in connection therewith.
+*News Release by Lehigh University: Disabled World makes no warranties or representations in connection therewith.
+PR content may be edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.